At the back end of 2020, Hobart released their first multi-process welder – the Multi-Handler 200.

 The features found at this price level are also surprising to many.
 One reviewer went so far as to say, “All in all, this is a steal for what you get.”

 Another repeating comment concerns Miller Electric, who owns Hobart.
 Both companies have a good reputation for standing behind their welders.
-Their 5/3/1 warranty is one of the best in the industry and users are more comfortable with Hobart/Miller, which is known for good service.
+Their 5/3/1 warranty is one of the best in the industry, and users are more comfortable with Hobart/Miller, which is known for its good service.

 Where To Buy

-Multitaskers run the risk of becoming a jack of all trades and master of none.
-However, the Multi-Handler 200 performs MIG, flux core, TIG, and stick weld as well or better than many stand-alone machines.
+Multitaskers risk becoming a jack of all trades and master of none.
+However, the Hobart Multi-Handler 200 performs MIG, flux core, TIG, and stick weld as well or better than many stand-alone machines.

-With the exception of AC TIG welding, you get just about every welding technique you could possibly need in one machine, at a fair price.
-That would be enough for many users, but Hobart included a bevy of features with this machine that makes it a user-friendly product.
+Except for AC TIG welding, you get just about every welding technique you could need in one machine at a fair price.
+That would be enough for many users, but Hobart included a bevy of features with this machine, making it a user-friendly product.